wtfutil/wtfdocs/content/_index.md

 ## Sponsors?

-Sponsoring is a great way to say "thank you", and WTF is proud to participate in the <a href="https://github.com/sponsors">GitHub Sponsors</a> program.
-If you're getting value from WTF, please sponsor the ongoing development of the app and this documentation.
+Sponsoring is a great way to say "thank you", and WTF is proud to participate in the <a href="https://github.com/sponsors/senorprogrammer">GitHub Sponsors</a> program.

+If you're deriving value from WTF, if it occupies that special place in your terminal, please take a look at the <a href="https://github.com/sponsors/senorprogrammer">sponsorship page</a>.

 <iframe src="https://github.com/sponsors/senorprogrammer/card" title="Sponsor senorprogrammer" height="225" width="760" style="border: 0;"></iframe>